 In addition, North Park contributes to a campus ministry position that works in partnership with the Presbytery of the Alleghenies and the CCO to reach and disciple students at Grove City College and Slippery Rock University.

 North Park desires to have the nations of the world united in worship of Jesus Christ.
 As a result, we support many missionaries serving internationally with the following agencies:

-If you want to be more connected with our missionaries, please, see the Information Counter in the church lobby for an updated Missionary Directory.
+Want to be more connected with our missionaries?
+Visit the Welcome Counter in the church lobby for a Missionary Directory.

 In conjunction with other churches in our Presbytery, North Park Church has supported the work of EduNations to build a school, a medical clinic, and a church in Rokassa, a village in a predominantly non-Christian area.

 North Park Church has also partnered with the Philemon Project in Beirut, Lebanon to provide a safe, affordable Christian daycare to the children of refugees, migrant workers, and the working poor.

 Though Russia has been slowly shutting out western missionaries in the past few years, North Park Church continues to support the work of a medical missions agency that continues to minister freely.